dmd-program/dmd-100/topics/audience.md

 # Audience

+## Market-based

 When a car manufacturer designs a car, the first consideration is who will be buying the car.
 There is no benefit in making a car that no one will buy.
 This is the same with any product or service.
 It's easy to recognize the audience when you are making a product because the product is designed around the customer's wants and needs.
 If you are unsure what kind of person a car manufacturer is targeting, look to their marketing for answers.

 But what about when giving a presentation at work where you want to prove the viability of your team's ideas, or going an interview where you have to demonstrate competence to an employer, or organizing a mural project where you want to inspire the community to dream bigger?
 Each of those instances is a kind of strategic conversation that includes an act of making – be they slides, a painting, or a conversation – and if the audience isn't considered in the decision making process, a bad outcome is likely to occur.

 ## Fan service

 Story genre fan bases are essentially markets.
 When a storyteller is complicit with fan service \(fulfills the expectations of fans\), it means they are catering to a market that buys a particular kind of story, valued more by publishers as products rather than creative and expressive works.
 This exists heavily in literature, film, cartoons, video games, and other forms of media.

 ## Data-driven